 Visit our FAQ Page by clicking HERE!

-If you would like to schedule an appointment with us to see if these treatments would be right for you, call Sleep & TMJ Therapy at 703-821-1103 and speak with a member of our team.
+If you would like to schedule an appointment with us to see if our TMJ or TMD treatments in Falls Church, VA, would be right for you, call Sleep & TMJ Therapy at 703-821-1103 and speak with our TMJ specialist.